 With today’s cartoon video, political satire returns to Prescott eNews.
 Readers may remember our experiment last year with AI generated cartoons.
 From April 12 to September 20, 2025, we published 24 original cartoons satirizing as many state and local elected officials as we could get to.

 AI generated content was an experiment for eNews.
 The concept for a particular cartoon originated with eNews staff.
 But we relied entirely on Chatgpt for the artwork.
 Admittedly, some of the cartoons were a little amateurish and silly.
-But a number of them—the Water Nazi, the Mean Girls, the Rodeo funding fiasco, to mention a few—hit a nerve with readers and were widely viewed.
+But a number of them—the Water Czar, the Mean Girls, Tomorrow The World, to mention a few—hit a nerve with readers and were widely viewed.
 Eventually, we fell into a rut with the Tweed Lady.
 Coming up with something fresh every week got to be a chore.

 We decided to retire this satirical feature in September when Rep. Quang Nguyen claimed the cartoon character, Kwong Wong, was him and complained to the Arizona Bar Association about yours truly, the publisher of Prescott eNews.
 Rep. Nguyen, a Vietnamese immigrant whose understanding of American traditions of free speech and political satire is a little shaky, claimed he was the target not just of a joke but of a racist attack.
 Imagine that, an immigrant playing the race card?